Pining for Ipoh curry mee? The best curry mee in Ipoh is a lie! Because there are actually so many all over Ipoh!

 6. Kedai Kopi Keng Nam Curry Mee

-Kedai Kopi Keng Nam Curry Mee easily draws in burly breakfast crowds with its above-average selection of glutinous kaya rice, prawn noodles, chee cheong fun and classic Hainan coffee!
+Kedai Kopi Keng Nam Curry Mee easily draws in breakfast crowds with its above-average selection of glutinous kaya rice, prawn noodles, chee cheong fun and classic Hainan coffee!

 Not forgetting the dry curry noodles, of course!